-If making a layer cake, carefully divide the batter between two round cake pans or add to one pan if you are using a rectangular or Bundt pan, scoop out all of your batter into your prepared pan of choice.
-Gently tap the pans on the counter to even the tops.
+If making a layer cake, carefully divide the batter between two round cake pans.
+If you're using a rectangular or Bundt pan, scoop out all of your batter into your prepared pan of choice.
+Gently tap the pans on the counter to even the tops and remove air bubbles.
 If necessary, use a spatula to smooth the tops before baking.Continue to 9 of 10 below.

 Bake and Cool Your Cakes

-Bake the cakes according to the time and temperature in the recipe directions.
+Bake the cakes according to the time and temperature in your recipe directions.
 Remove from the oven and cool on a rack for 10 minutes or as directed in your recipe.
-Remove the cakes from the pans and cool completely on wire racks before frosting the cake.
-Make sure the top layer isn't upside down on the rack.
-Otherwise, there will be grid lines on the top of the cake.Continue to 10 of 10 below.
+Remove the cakes from the pans and cool completely on wire racks before adding frosting.
+Make sure the top layer isn't upside down on the rack; otherwise, there will be grid lines on the top of the cake.Continue to 10 of 10 below.

 The Finished Product